amroawad2/Eris/README.md

 cd fault_tree_analysis
 ./automation.sh
 ```
 The propagation factor is stored in *fp_factor.log* corresponding to the unique index of each node for a given fault tree.
+Fault analysis follows a post order depth first search traversal algorithm where the leaf nodes or child node's P.F is computed and based on it, the parent node's P.F is determined.
 It should be noted that for simplicity we are injecting only one fault per simulation so that there's no overlapping tree's which could possibly lead to contructive or destructive inteference causing masking effect.
 The vulnerablility for each node due to a faulty register is analyzed independent of other faults.
 Only the P.F of state retaining node present in struct_regs.txt should be considered for vulnerability determination and mitigation.